Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Discussion and Future Work

-For future work, we believe that exploring the interplay between noise augmentation and other defense strategies, such as adversarial training and model ensembling, could yield a more robust and multi-faceted approach to securing ASR systems against a wide array of threats.
-Combining these strategies could leverage the strengths of each, potentially leading to ASR systems that are not only robust against noise and adversarial attacks but also adaptable to evolving threats in real-world applications.
-By continuing to refine augmentation techniques and exploring their integration with other defensive measures, we can move towards developing ASR systems that are both resilient and reliable in the face of diverse and sophisticated adversarial challenges.
+For future work, we believe that exploring the interplay between noise augmentation and other defense strategies, such as adversarial training and model ensembling, could yield a more robust and multi-faceted approach to securing ASR systems against adversarial attacks.
+By continuing to refine augmentation techniques and exploring their integration with other defensive measures, we can move towards developing ASR systems that are both robust and reliable in the face of sophisticated adversarial challenges.